 While you can obviously create referencing as you wish, a little bit of organization never hurts.
 And speaking of organization, tables and named ranges can benefit superbly from referencing the tables.
 After the creation of the table, you can reference cells using the table and this can drastically reduce the possibility of Excel stopping calculating and showing 8 threads warning.

 Read More: How to Make Excel Calculate Faster

 When you see calculating (8 threads) at the bottom of the worksheet, there could be a problem with plugins or the add-ins.
 Starting the Excel in safe mode could resolve this issue.

 What happens when Excel goes into safe mode, is that it bypasses some functions and stops loading add-ins.
 If by any chance, any add-ins unknown causing the issue beforehand will get addressed and resolved.
 After that, your file will start responding normally.

-- In order to do this, first, click on press the Windows+R buttons on your keyboard to open the Run application.
+- In order to do this, first, press the Windows+R buttons simultaneously on your keyboard to open the Run application.

-- Then type Excel.exe/safe and press Enter button or click OK.
+- Then type Excel.exe/safe and press the Enter button or click OK.

 - Then the Excel file will open in safe mode.
 Notice if the previous problem persists.